Bihui-Jin/CodeModernization/README.md

 3. ```create_venv.py``` creates a docker file used to build an unified docker image that integrates multiple python virtual environments (represented in conda, requirements.txt, or not sure if uv is better now) for all submissions to handle the issues of multiple python versions and different API versions required by every submission.
+    - use only the last y in each 3.x.y version, as Python follows pretty well with semantic versioning and there is usually no API change in y versions
     - output: ```apiDowngrade/Dockerfile.base```
     - execution: ```DOCKER_BUILDKIT=0 docker build --platform=linux/amd64 -t code_downgrade_envs -f apiDowngrade/Dockerfile.base .```